kubeflow/website/content/en/docs/components/katib/user-guides/metrics-collector.md

 +++
-title = "How to Configure Katib Metrics Collector" description = "Overview of Katib metrics collector and how to configure it" weight = 40
+title = "How to Configure Metrics Collector" description = "Overview of Katib metrics collector and how to configure it" weight = 40
 +++